JingZe-Liang/StarPansharpeing_v1/README.md

 9. 1d tokenizer but not use diffusion/flow matching
 10. ~~add Conv-LoRA (MoE) adaptors for Cosmos tokenizer~~
 11. add Phase Consistency Model's multi-scale discriminator
-12. add nested channel drop
+12. ~~add nested channel drop~~
+13. add maskbit training generator code
+14. use maskbit autoencoder
+15. use bsq-vit autoencoder
+16. test vgg-lpips loss in the hyperspectral dataset (if there is a linlayer in the checkpoint?)

 ## Checks